What is the safest China phone data setup before landing?

 Airalo

-Use this as the Android companion: Samsung, Pixel, and other Android phones can place the eSIM menus in different locations.
+Use this Android guide alongside your phone's own settings, because Samsung, Pixel, and other Android phones can place the eSIM menus in different locations.

 Open source